Telnet vs. SSH: How Is SSH Different From Telnet?

 Telnet

 Telnet is practically as old as the Internet itself.
-It was launched alongside the Net in 1969 and is used by purists to this day.
+It was launched alongside the Internet in 1969 and is still used by purists today.

 Telnet is an application protocol that helps users communicate with a remote system.
 It uses a text-based interface to create a virtual terminal, allowing administrators to access applications on other devices.